Back to blog

 NextPage builds generative AI systems around business workflows: discovery, use case selection, data and integration mapping, RAG architecture, LLM orchestration, agent design, evaluation harnesses, review interfaces, production deployment, and continuous improvement.
 The goal is not to add AI theater.
 The goal is to make one workflow measurably faster, more consistent, or easier to scale.

-A practical first engagement can focus on a support copilot, internal knowledge assistant, sales proposal helper, content operations workflow, document summarizer, or product operations assistant.
+A practical first engagement can focus on a support copilot, internal knowledge assistant, sales proposal helper, content operations workflow, document summarizer, product operations assistant, or supervised agent workflow.
 From there, the roadmap can define what data is ready, what needs cleanup, where human review belongs, and which release is safe to automate.

 If your team is planning a generative AI workflow, start by naming the job, the data, the review boundary, and the metric.
 The technology choice becomes much clearer after those decisions are explicit.